-It is with great delight that I welcome you, our new students, to Rhodes University.
 If you have been counting days to the start of your exciting new experience at Rhodes University, we too have been waiting expectantly for your arrival.
 Welcome!
-You are about to embark on an important and exciting adventure of your life - a journey of self-discovery.
+You are about to embark on an important and exciting adventure of a lifetime - a journey of self-discovery.

-You are joining a 116-year old university with an enviable reputation for and legacy of academic excellence and of nurturing the exceptional intellectual talent of young people like you.
+You are joining a 117-year old truly special university with a long history and a rich legacy of achievements, academic excellence and of nurturing exceptional intellectual talent of young people like you.
 Our University enjoys the best pass and graduation rates of any South African university.
 We have outstanding postgraduate success rates and enjoy one of the best research outputs per academic staff member of any South African university.
 Our academics are at the forefront of knowledge creation and knowledge dissemination in their fields of research.
-This means that our students are taught by academics who are actively engaged in creating new knowledge.
+This means that our students are taught by academics who are actively engaged in creating and disseminating new knowledge.
 You have chosen wisely indeed!

-We are proud of and strive to maintain our reputation as an outstanding university that provides high-quality formative education for its students.
-A university is a space for contestation of ideas; ideas are the lifeblood of our intellectual endeavour.
-And so, not only do we expose our students to new knowledge, skills and competences, we also develop and nurture their ability and capacity to reason, analyse, reflect, and to argue using knowledge.
-Our approach to teaching and learning is one that seeks to expose our students to the nature of knowledge and induct them to the intricacies and the mysteries of creating new knowledge and adapting or applying old knowledge in new contexts.
+We are proud of and strive to maintain our reputation as an outstanding university that provides high quality formative education for its students.
+A university is a space for contestation of ideas.
+Indeed, ideas are the lifeblood of our intellectual endeavour.
+And so, not only do we expose our students to new knowledge, skills and competences, we also develop and nurture their ability and capacity to reason, analyse, reflect and to argue using knowledge.
+Our approach to teaching and learning is one that seeks to expose our students to the nature of knowledge and induct them into the intricacies and the mysteries of creating new knowledge and adapting or applying old knowledge in new contexts.

 Rhodes University is a learning community.
 We learn from and through each other, and for us learning extends beyond a lecture theatre, seminar room, library, or laboratory.
 It also occurs in sports and social clubs, student societies, extra-curricular activities and through participation in community engagement initiatives.
 Your involvement in these and other activities outside of the classroom is essential for your holistic development, growth and education.
-You must, however, learn to balance your academic demands, extracurricular activities and social life in order to become a well-rounded and well-educated graduate of Rhodes University.
+You must however learn to balance your academic demands, extracurricular activities and social life in order to become a well-rounded and well-educated graduate of Rhodes University.

-One of the exciting aspects of the university experience is the opportunity to meet and interact with other young people who come from different social, economic, geographic, linguistic and cultural backgrounds.
-This diversity is essential to create a vibrant intellectual, social and cultural environment which is key to achieving academic excellence.
+One of the exciting aspects of university experience is the opportunity to meet and interact with other young people who come from different social, economic, geographic, linguistic and cultural backgrounds.
+This diversity is essential to create a vibrant intellectual, social and cultural environment which is key to achieving academic excellence and personal growth and development.
 Our University works hard to create a caring and supportive institutional culture and an affirming environment which values and celebrates diversity and respects and appreciates individual difference.
 We encourage you to keep an open mind and be willing to share your ideas, perspectives, views and experiences with other students in a manner that enhances understanding of what it means to be fully human.
-More importantly, we encourage you to form new bonds of friendship with other young people whose lived experiences may be different from yours.
+More important, we encourage you to form new bonds of friendship with other young people whose lived experiences may be different to yours.